 SmartVDI’s scalable open stack architecture allows you to integrate the system into existing virtualization environments to target specialized power user groups that need high powered graphics or for general audiences that include task and knowledge workers.

-SmartVDI delivers a phenomenal high performance user experience that is easy to support and scale from 100s to 1000s of virtual desktops or more, with optimized high availability and storage with low cost-per-seat configurations.
+SmartVDI delivers a phenomenal high performance user experience that is easy to support because it utilizes VMware software-defined components with optimized high availability and storage with low cost-per-seat configurations.

 VDI Building Blocks

 Incorporating VMware’s core VDI components, SmartVDI uses VMware’s vSAN to cluster storage and deliver high availability and Horizon 6 to broker zero client connections.
 SmartVDI hosts feature dual Intel® Xeon® processors, up to 512GB DDR3 RAM, 10GB Ethernet and redundant power supplies.
 A PCoIP Hardware Accelerator Card, and NVIDIA GRID K1 or K2 graphics cards are added to SmartVDI for user environments running simultaneous video intensive applications such as YouTube, data visualization, or video monitoring.
 Up to two NVIDIA GRID adapters are supported per SmartVDI 1U rack mount system.

 Full desktop quality computing experience via an IP connection

 SmartVDI™ High-Availability Configuration